michaelBielang/interview-preparation-app/README.md

 These you can use and extend to prepare for interviews.

-These are commonly asked questions, which make sometimes more or less sense in the dailys business ;)
+These are commonly asked questions, which sometimes make more or less sense in the daily business ;)
 ## App

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)]()